aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

 -> Currently International-Site account can open `PostPaid` VPN gateway and China-Site account can open `PrePaid` VPN gateway.

+For information about VPN gateway and how to use it, see [What is VPN gateway](https://www.alibabacloud.com/help/en/doc-detail/120365.html).

 ## Example Usage

 Basic Usage